StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

 In the evaluation experiments, we only consider code fragments with a minimal length of 15 lines in the original source code if not otherwise stated.
 Considering smaller code fragments in general results in a skewed comparison.
 For instance, in a Java method with only 6 lines of source code, half of the lines are usually just taken by the method's annotations, signature, and curly braces.
 However, for the curious reader, we also provide experiments regarding different minimal sizes of code fragments (cf. Sect.~\ref{sec:settings}).
 The clone detectors' configurations are otherwise chosen in conformance with the literature; see also Table~\ref{tbl:configuration}.
+In case of StoneDetector, the tool' configuration has been chosen for the tool's best tradeoff of recall and precision with acceptable runtime.
+When deviating from this default configuration, we will explain it in the respective sections.
 All experiments have been performed on a Linux workstation with an Intel Core i7-10700K processor and 32 GB RAM.

 Note that we provide an online version of StoneDetector, the tool's source code, a runnable container image, and supplementary material, which we here omit due to space constraints\footnote{\url{https://stonedetector.fmi.uni-jena.de/}}~\cite{DBLP:conf/iwsc/SchaferAH23,burock,ostryanin,schaefer}.